 Signs and Symptoms

-The symptoms of von Willebrand disease may include:
+The symptoms of von Willebrand disease can include:

 - bruising that's unusual in location or frequency